 Likewise, this Court's cases construing the results test of Section 2 of the Voting Rights Act, a statute that enforces constitutional protections, have held that states may not "dilut[e] minority voting power" by the "manipulation of district lines."
 Voinovich v.
 Quilter, 507 U.S. 146, 153 (1993); Thornburg v.
 Gingles, 478 U.S. 30, 46 n.11 (1986) ("Dilution of racial minority group voting strength may be caused by the dispersal of blacks into districts in which they constitute an ineffective minority of voters or from the concentration of blacks into districts where they constitute an excessive majority."); League of United Latin Am.
-Citizens, 548 U.S. at 428-29 (finding that redrawing of lines to reduce percentage of Latino voting age population "prevented the immediate success of the emergent Latino majority" and resulted in "a denial of opportunity in the real sense of that term").
+Citizens v.
+Perry, 548 U.S. 399, 428-29 (2006) (finding that redrawing of lines to reduce percentage of Latino voting age population "prevented the immediate success of the emergent Latino majority" and resulted in "a denial of opportunity in the real sense of that term").
 Manipulation of district lines-whether through packing or cracking voters-can burden voters' representational rights by severely limiting the effectiveness of their votes.
-That is exactly what the evidence shows that Wisconsin has done here.
-See Appellees' Br. at 7.
+See Gill, 138 S. Ct. at 1930-31.
+"When a voter resides in a packed district, her preferred candidate will win no matter what; when a voter lives in a cracked district, her chosen candidate stands no chance of prevailing.
+But either way, such a citizen's vote carries less weight-has less consequence-than it would under a neutrally drawn map."
+Id. at 1936 (Kagan, J., concurring).
+That is exactly what the evidence shows happened in these cases.
+See Br. of Appellees League of Women Voters of North Carolina, et al. ("LWV Br.")
+9-14; Br. of Appellees Common Cause, et al. ("CC Br.")
+8-12; Br. of Appellees Benisek, et al. ("Benisek Br.")
+8-11.

 Third, and finally, this Court's First Amendment cases have repeatedly struck down efforts to subordinate persons belonging to or associated with a political party disfavored by the state. "[P]olitical belief and association constitute the core of those activities protected by the First Amendment," Elrod v.
-Burns, 427 U.S. 347, 356 (1976), and the "right to associate with the political party of one's choice is an integral part of this basic constitutional freedom," Kusper v.
+Burns, 427 U.S. at 356, and the "right to associate with the political party of one's choice is an integral part of this basic constitutional freedom," Kusper v.
 Pontikes, 414 U.S. 51, 57 (1973); see Cal.
-Democratic Party, 530 U.S. at 574 (recognizing that the First Amendment protects "the freedom to join together in furtherance of common political beliefs" (quoting Tashjian v.
-Republican Party of Conn., 479 U.S. 208, 214-215 (1986))).
-Subordinating adherents of a disfavored political party "based on disapproval of the [ir]

-ideas or perspectives" is "the essence of viewpoint discrimination."
+Democratic Party, 530 U.S. at 574 (recognizing that "the First Amendment protects 'the freedom to join together in furtherance of common political beliefs" (quoting Tashjian v.
+Republican Party of Conn., 479 U.S. 208, 214-15 (1986))).
+Subordinating adherents of a disfavored political party "based on disapproval of the[ir] ideas or perspectives" is "the essence of viewpoint discrimination."
 Matal v.
 Tam, 137 S. Ct.
-1744, 1765, 1766 (2017) (Kennedy, J., concurring); Appellees' Br. at 36.
+1744, 1765, 1766 (2017) (Kennedy, J., concurring in part and concurring in the judgment); LWV Br.
+51; CC Br.
+53-55; Benisek Br.
+24-29.